apache/apisix/docs/en/latest/plugins/workflow.md

 :::note

 In `rules`, match `case` in order according to the index of the `rules`, and execute `actions` directly if `case` match.
+If `case` is missing, the default behavior is to match.

 :::